MrPillBoxHat/CMSC425/Megaman CMSC451/ReadMe.txt

 	- X character data gets messed up on boss entrance (pressing random buttons)
 	- X doesn't charge unless in STAND state
 	- teleports up the wall when trying to wall jump sometimes
+	- glitchy when trying to run/dash while up against the wall
+	- when doing a run dash, if no buttons are held, X should just drop

 	- Possible future bugs
 		- slide hit, need to resize hitbox and texture box